 In 1976, Watts Hospital combined with Lincoln Hospital to become Durham County General Hospital now Duke Regional Hospital.
 Although economics forced many hospitals to close their nursing schools, Durham Regional Hospital took the opposite approach, demonstrating strong and unwavering commitment to educating nurses for the good of the Durham community.
 In 1980, Watts moved into the newly constructed George W. Watts Building on the hospital campus where the school grew and advanced with the hospital toward a shared mission of excellence in health care and nursing education.

-Embracing an opportunity to enhance the program, Watts partnered with Mount Olive College in 2004 to offer a 5-semester program of study leading to a Diploma in Nursing and an Associate of Science Degree in Health Science.
+Embracing an opportunity to enhance the program, Watts partnered with the University of Mount Olive (formerly Mount Olive College) in 2004 to offer a 5-semester program of study leading to a Diploma in Nursing and an Associate of Science Degree in Health Science.
 In 2007, Watts moved into its current facility, which allowed the school to significantly increase its enrollment.

 Throughout its history, a collective spirit of caring, professionalism, and excellence in nursing has carried forth with each generation of Watts graduates.
 Today, Watts has a long-standing reputation for excellence in nursing education and the distinction of being the oldest nursing program in North Carolina with over 3,400 graduates.
 The school continues to position its program for the future while preserving the best from its past.